-Mr. Rowland maintained consistent and timely communication, including the discussion of any deficiencies, during regularly scheduled meetings with the Executive Director of Education One.
-Complete and coherent meeting materials and notes were also provided in a timely fashion throughout the school year.
+Mr. Phalen maintained consistent and timely communication, including the discussion of any deficiencies, during regularly scheduled meetings with the Executive Director of Education One.
+Meeting materials and notes were provided in a timely fashion throughout the school year.

-With concerns in a minimal number of characteristics, the school receives a rating of Approaching Standard according to its Accountability Plan Performance Framework.
+Therefore, the school receives a rating of Meets Standard according to its Accountability Plan Performance Framework.